duckduckgo/duckduckhack-docs/submitting/pull-request.md

     cd zeroclickinfo-goodies
     ```

-    Then press enter.

 5. To add all new files to git, type **`git add .`**, then press enter.

-    *This command tells the git repository to include and track changes to the files you've created.
-Even though the files were physically located in the repository, we need to explicitly tell git to track them.*
+    > This command tells the git repository to include and track changes to the files you've created.
+Even though the files were physically located in the repository, we need to explicitly tell git to track them.

 5. We are now ready to finally commit the changes.
 Type **`git commit -m "Description of your changes"`** and press **`Enter`**.
 Git should print some text confirming the changes that have been committed.